smart-data-models/data-models/roadmap.md

 * Adopt additional Data Models from the
 [SynchroniCity Data Models Project](https://gitlab.com/synchronicity-iot/synchronicity-data-models)

-* Add additional Data Models as per RFC Processes defined by the FIWARE Foundation and TMForum.
+* Add additional Data Models pero other methods defined by the FIWARE Foundation and TMForum.

 * Validate NGSI-LD content.
 The validation tool (see [tools repository](https://github.com/smart-data-models/tools)) has to be tweaked to perform NGSI-LD validation of examples